juliangut/doctrine-base-repositories/README.md

 ## Paginating

-Returns the same results that `findBy` would return but within a `\Zend\Paginator\Paginator` object with pagination information.
+Returns the same results that `findBy` would return but within a `\Zend\Paginator\Paginator` object with pagination information, an exception throwing version is also available.
 Provided by `PaginatorTrait`

 ```php
 $repository = $manager->getRepository(ObjectClass::class);